 Scotiabank says it’s worth $7.

-But why pay the ticker price when the market will pay you for offering to buy B2Gold for $3.50 a share– half the price the big banks say it's worth.
+But why pay the ticker price when the market will pay you for offering to buy B2Gold for $3.50 a share.
+That’s half the price the big banks say it's worth.

 Two outcomes.
-Both of them, I’d be happy to accept:
+Both of them I’d be happy to accept:

 HEADS: If the stock stays where it is or even drops a bit… you keep the cash and move on to your next target.
 That’s the ideal outcome.